ajitgoel/Notes/InterviewQuestions/Java/SpringIO-Tutorial-Rest.md

 What does that mean?
 In this section, you’ll explore it in detail.

-Business logic inevitably builds up rules that involve processes.
+==Business logic inevitably builds up rules that involve processes.
 The risk of such systems is we often carry such server-side logic into clients and build up strong coupling.
-REST is about breaking down such connections and minimizing such coupling.
+REST is about breaking down such connections and minimizing such coupling.==

 To show how to cope with state changes without triggering breaking changes in clients, imagine adding a system that fulfills orders.